GetStream/stream-video-swift/docusaurus/docs/iOS/advanced/permissions.md

 As soon as you join a call, the `Call` object allows you to perform several permissions related actions:
 - check if a user has the capabilities to perform an action
-- ask for additional capabilities (e.g. to become a speaker in audio room)
+- ask for additional capabilities (for example to become a speaker in audio room)
 - listen to permissions-related events
 - granting and revoking permissions
-- perform a moderation action (e.g. muting a user)
+- perform a moderation action (for example muting a user)

 #### Checking for capabilities

-Every user has certain call capabiltities, depending on their role in the call.
+Every user has certain call capabilities, depending on their role in the call.
 For actions that are beyond the scope of a regular member, you need to check if the user has the appropriate capability, before showing a UI to execute it.

 To perform this check, you should use the `Call`'s `currentUserHasCapability` method.
 In this method, you pass the capability you want to check.